Course Title: Industry Awareness Project

 4. Present, in a professional manner, written and oral reports on the topic under consideration which discriminate between commenting on and copying of information;

-5. Apply your investigative and reporting skills to the implementation of evidence-based solutions to real world situations encountered in your current or potential professional information security role;
+5. Apply your investigative and reporting skills to the implementation of evidence-based solutions to real world situations;

-This course contributes to the following Program Learning Outcomes for MC159 Master of Applied Science (Information Security and Assurance):
+This course contributes to the following Program Learning Outcomes for MC159 Master of Cyber Security: